ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 ### Import cell

-As in all Nodebooks run the import cell to get the packages and functions needed throughout the notebook.
+As in all Nodebooks, run the import cell to get the packages and functions needed throughout the notebook.
 This cell can be run without any edits.

 ### User Inputs